slavrd/tfev4-aws-install/terraform/README.md

 * `ec2_instance` - provisions an EC2 instance with PTFEv4 installed.
 Assumes it is provided an AMI built with the Packer [project](../packer/README.md) in this repository.
 Details on what the module does are in its [readme](./ec-instance/README.md).

 * `dns` - provisions a CNAME DNS record in AWS route53.
+Details on what the module does are in its [readme](./dns/README.md).

 * `ext-services` - external services needed for the PTFEv4 installation.
-An PostgreSQL RDS instance and an S3 bucket.
+An PostgreSQL RDS instance and a S3 bucket.
+Details on what the module does are in its [readme](./ext-services/README.md).

 * `network` - network resources needed for the PTFEv4 installation.
-A VPC, S3 access pint for it and private and public subnets.
+A VPC, S3 access point for it and private and public subnets.
+Details on what the module does are in its [readme](./network/README.md).

 ## Usage